numba/numba/docs/source/user/installing.rst

 Compatibility
 -------------

-Numba is compatible with 3.6 or later, and Numpy versions 1.15 or later.
+Numba is compatible with Python 3.6 or later, and Numpy versions 1.15 or later.

 Our supported platforms are: